jaraen/Ti.UX.Templates/README.md

 Distributes horizontally all children elements added in its creation.

-If no `width` is set, it takes the parent width.
+If no `width` property is set, it takes the parent width.
 You can set `width` property if the view is smaller than the parent or if the parent view is a scrollView where you want to align all the elements.

-### ti.ux.image

-this component envelopes com.criteriastudio.RemoteImageView widget for easier management.
-Also adds vertical parallax FX to it.

-Use `innerMargin` to set the limits of the parallax fx.
-Use `realTop` property indicating the real from the window top edge.
-This is required to correctly manage the scroll event by the parent container (tipically a table view or a scrollview)

 ### ti.ux.expandabletext